Art Imitating Life

 10. Whitegirl (2002) by Kate Manning

-The novel was written in the aftermath of the OJ Simpson murder trial of the 1990s.
-At the beginning of the novel a 35-year-old white woman Charlotte recovers from a brutal assault, isolated in her home overlooking the Pacific, while her husband Milo, a famous black actor, is in prison for the crime.
+The novel was written in the aftermath of the OJ Simpson murder trial in the 1990s.
+At the beginning of the novel a 35-year-old White woman Charlotte recovers from a brutal assault, isolated in her home overlooking the Pacific, while her husband Milo, a famous Black actor, is in prison for the crime.
 Charlotte is not certain whether Milo is guilty as she does not remember anything of the assault.